Key insights:

 Do accentuate the positive

 Just as you would stage throughout the rest of the year, use accessories to draw attention to your home's best features.
-Whether it’s a string of garland hanging on the mantle of a crackling fireplace, a menorah lighting up the living room window or other small additions, be sure you are drawing out (but not hiding) the home’s most impressive areas.
+Some ideas to highlight (but not hide) your home’s most impressive areas include:

 Don’t cover up the negatives

-Holiday décor can be used to accentuate your home’s best features, but don’t use a snowglobe or ornamental stocking to cover up anything that buyers should see and know about.
+Holiday decor can be used to accentuate your home’s best features, but don’t use a snowglobe or ornamental stocking to cover up anything that buyers should know about.
 During any time of the year, it’s important to disclose necessary information to potential buyers.

 Exterior staging tips